 DISTINCTIVE WINES THAT REFLECT OUR COOL COASTAL HOME

-Our wines are sourced some of the finest vineyards in the Russian River Valley, the majority of which comes from the award-winning Dutton Ranch (2017 Vineyard of the Year), owned by our Partner/Grower, Steve Dutton.
+Our wines are sourced from some of the finest vineyards in the Russian River Valley, the majority of which comes from the award-winning Dutton Ranch (2017 Vineyard of the Year), owned by DG Partner/Grower, Steve Dutton.
 Dutton Ranch is comprised of over eighty separate small vineyards, each with its own characteristics.
 Along with the fruit from Dutton Ranch, we also source Pinot Noir and Riesling from some spectacular single vineyard sites in Marin County, Sonoma Coast, and Anderson Valley.
 Learn more about our vineyards here.
 Steve and Dan are constantly searching for new vineyards where everything comes together perfectly.

 The Green Valley of Russian River Valley AVA is home to our winery, tasting room, and Dutton Ranch, the source of most of our fruit.
 Located at the southwestern corner of the Russian River Valley its close proximity to the Pacific Ocean makes it one of the coolest appellations within Sonoma County.
 The climate in Green Valley is even cooler than other parts of the Russian River Valley, and favors the cultivation of cool climate varietals like Pinot Noir, Chardonnay and Gewurztraminer.

 The Russian River Valley AVA is centered on the Russian River and accounts for about one-sixth of the total planted vineyard acreage in Sonoma County.
 The appellation was granted AVA status in 1983 and expanded in 2005.
 Home base to our winery and the bulk of our vineyards, the region is characteristically cool climate, heavily affected by fog generated by the valley's proximity to the Pacific Ocean.